 It was a bit cold in the mountains so we had to hang out around the fire a lot.
 It took longer to dry the hide this way.
 Ideally, you’ll do this on a 65F day with a light breeze.
 You don’t want to set your hide in the strong sun though.
 You can also bring it into the house, and if you have things to do and you don’t mind it waiting for you for a few hours then that’s fine too.
 No rush.

 You know that a hide is dry when it feels warm against your cheek.
 If it’s cold to the touch, it still has moisture in it.

 Once the hide is fairly dry it’s braining time…

 Making the brain solution – you can use any animal brain you can find.
-If you want to use the deer brain, you’ll go ahead and use a small ax to break the top of the skull and scoop the brain out with a spoon.
+If you want to use the deer brain, you’ll go ahead and use a saw to open the top of the skull and scoop the brain out with a spoon (here is a picture tutorial on how to extract deer brain).
 You can do this right after harvesting the animal and store the brain in a ZipLock bag or a plastic container in the fridge or the freezer if you want to preserve it.

 You might also find animal brains at the local grocery store or at the local butcher.
 I’ve never seen brains in our grocery store but I’ve heard that some will have cow brains or pig brains on hand.

 Here is the braining recipe for tanning one hide: